pranav04katiyar/Java_Backend/src/A_CoreJava/A_OOPS/A_Intro/1_OOPS_Overview.md

-*Principles of OOPS - ABSTRACTION:*
+# Overview of OOPS
--
+## ABSTRACTION - Principle of OOPS:
->_Process of hiding the implementation details and showing only functionality to the user._
+_Process of hiding the implementation details and showing only functionality to the user._

-> Abstraction lets you focus on what the object does instead of how it does it.
+Abstraction lets you focus on what the object does instead of how it does it.

-*Pillars of OOPS:*
--
+## Pillars of OOPS:
 _Pillar 1 - ENCAPSULATION:_
 > Wrapping up of data (state) and methods (behavior) together into a single unit (i.e. class) and also hiding the data from outside world (i.e. data hiding).